mousepawmedia/devdocs/network/source/setup_linux/install.rst

     Windows-only software you use, or if a Linux alternative will do just as well.
 See :doc:`about`

-..
-WARNING:: Use of Microsoft Windows™ 7 or later for company work is
-    **strictly prohibited**.
-This means **you may not install and use your work copy of Linux as a virtual machine on Windows.**

 If you want Ubuntu Linux to be your only operating system on the computer, the installation process is a *lot* easier.